 If sours are more your thing, head north to Gibsonia and visit Strange Roots, which blends traditional farmhouse brewing methods with locally-driven experimentation.

-For those looking to enjoy Pittsburgh’s breweries from the comfort of home, the Pittsburgh Brewers Guild, a collection of 35 breweries that call Allegheny County home, plans to offer a series of virtual tastings.
-Visit pittsburghbreweries.com or follow the Pittsburgh Brewers Guild to for details.
+For more ways to enjoy Pittsburgh breweries from home, check out the Pittsburgh Brewers Guild, a collection of 35 breweries that call Allegheny County home.
+Visit pittsburghbreweries.com or follow the Pittsburgh Brewers Guild on Facebook, Twitter and Instagram for the latest updates.

 Of course, our region is also fortunate to attract breweries from other parts of state and country.
 Voodoo, a Meadville, Pa.-based brewery known for its barrel-aged stouts, operates a taproom at a former fire department in Homestead.
 And Sly Fox, an Eastern Pennsylvania-based brewery, opened a taproom downtown looking out into the entrance of Point State Park.